effector/effector/documentation/src/content/docs/en/essentials/events.md

 callHappened(); // event triggered
 ```

-The **declarative** approach utilizes the event as a target for operators, such as sample, or as an argument when passed into factory functions:
+The **declarative** approach utilizes the event as a target for operators, such as `sample`, or as an argument when passed into factory functions:

 ```ts
 import { createEvent, sample } from "effector";